 This is Week #30 of my 2011 cooking challenge!
-Click on the above graphic to view all P&TC recipes.
+Click here to view all recipes from this challenge.
 All recipes created for this challenge come from the Food and Wine Annual Cookbook 2010: An Entire Year of Recipes.

 Bing cherries are the first things I see upon entering the grocery store.
 I almost always put a bag in my cart.
 Usually I end up snacking on them throughout the week and ultimately eating the entire bag by myself.
 My four-year-old tells me, "Mommy, you're going to turn into a cherry!
 And Sammy is going to turn into a blueberry!"
 It's true, I can see both things happening.
 Sam adores his blueberries and I adore my cherries.
 I rarely think to cook with cherries because then I would need to buy two bags every week!
 One to snack on and one to cook with.
 This week, though, I desperately wanted to try this cherry gazpacho.
 And I'm glad I did.
 Upon taking my first bite of this summery soup, the following words popped into my head: FRESH, cherries, cucumbers, FRESH, summer, basil, YUM.

 You will need two slices of 1-inch-thick Pullman bread.
 Drizzle 1 slice of the bread with olive oil on both sides.

 In a medium skillet, fry the bread over moderate heat, turning once or twice, until golden, about 4 minutes.